SteveHodge/assistantdm/readme.txt

  * BUG: Interface to add skills
  * BUG: Perform skills need subtype
  *
- * Special abilities: class and race
  * Turn/Rebuke
- * size (where is up to?)
  * AC Size modifiers should be correctly linked to size stat (done).
 Size should also modify carrying capacity
  * Remove misc modifiers from skills and saves - adhoc buffs replace these (should be read only fields in ui)
- * add damage statistic on attackforms. add extra_damage property to damage statistics (for e.g. flamming)
+ * add damage statistic on attackforms (done). add extra_damage property to damage statistics (for e.g. flaming)
  * implement buffs on attackforms - need to implement add action in AttackFormPanel.AttackFormInfoDialog
  * Sort out magic shops: make them fully configurable in XML
  * Upload character sheet should update caster config